-And it was.
-It was a great story, needing not only the five floors but fifteen more minutes (including following me into the bathroom).
 It was a fantastic story with color and action — characters even.
-I just can’t tell you what it meant.
+I just can’t tell you what any of it meant…

 I was numb.

-He’d never heard The Elevator analogy before.
+He’d never heard that elevator analogy before.
 How is that possible?!
 I mean isn’t that required in stockbroker school?
+Stairs up, elevator down…

-They’re paying him 1.5% a year.
-“Mostly to pick mutual funds & buy stocks” (presumably good ones).
+His clients are paying him 1.5% a year.
+“Mostly to pick mutual funds & buy stocks” (presumably the good ones).

-Thinking about those poor people on The Elevator.
+Thinking about those poor people riding on his elevator.